jyrkioraskari/IFCtoLBD/README.md

 ## Blog
 ### September 6, 2021  Java 15
-Java 8 is more than years old.
-A separate Java 8 branch was kept in case only Java 8 can be used.
+Java 8 is more than seven years old now, which means that not all libraries are supporting that old Java variant any more.
+To keep the software secure, it is preferred to deprecated the version of the code in a long run.
+Currently, a separate Java 8 branch is kept in case only Java 8 can be used.

 ### April 6, 2021  Support for European languages
 The program code was modified so that the default backslash notation for UTF-8 characters is removed. äÄöÖåÅßüÜáÁàÀâÂ should be human-readable.